micmejia/bible-dump/NKJV/Genesis/Gen 20.md

 So Abraham prayed to God; and God healed Abimelech, his wife, and his female servants.
 Then they bore _children;_

 ###### 18
-for the Lord had closed up all the wombs of the house of Abimelech because of Sarah, Abraham's wife. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Genesis 20:3 Lit. _married to a husband_ [^b]: Genesis 20:5 _innocence_ [^c]: Genesis 20:9 _sinned against_ [^d]: Genesis 20:16 Lit. _is a covering of the eyes for you to all_ [^e]: Genesis 20:16 Or _justified_
+for the Lord had closed up all the wombs of the house of Abimelech because of Sarah, Abraham's wife.